agama-project/agama/doc/auto_storage.md

   volumeGroups <VolumeGroup[]>
   mdRaids <MdRaid[]>
   btrfsRaids <BtrfsRaid[]>
-  bcacheDevices <BCache[]>
   nfsMounts <NFS[]>
-  guided <Guided>
+  boot [BootSettings]
+  encryption [EncryptionSettings]
 ```

 Thus, a `storage` section can contain several entries describing how to configure the corresponding
-storage devices and an extra entry used to execute the Guided Proposal in top of the scenario
+storage devices and a couple of extra entries to setup some general aspects that influence the final
-described by the device entries.
+layout.

 Each volume group, RAID, bcache device or NFS share can represent a new logical device to be created
 or an existing device from the system to be processed.
 Entries below `drives` represent devices